 The creation of music for a video game character of their choice through the use of composition software using pre-made and recorded melodies/beats.
-Students also use DJ decks to learn how to beat match and blend songs.
+Students also use DJ decks to learn how to beat match and blend songs, performing a short DJ set for the class.

-Basic Theory
+• Basic Theory